How Much Does a New Roof Cost?

 Unless you’re starting from scratch on a new home, you’ll also need to factor your existing roof into the price of a new one.
 Your roofing contractor will need to remove your old roof, and the amount of time and labor required can change the costs of this job.
 For instance, if you have a roof lined with heavy asphalted felt, it will take longer to replace than a roof lined with synthetic underlayment.
 Other factors come into play here, too, such as the amount and type of access the contractor has to the roof and the condition of the roof deck under the other layers.

 Finally, the warranty you choose for your roof will affect its final cost.
 A more comprehensive warranty will require additional inspection by trained and certified installers than the standard warranty.
 This work ensures the roof meets the highest standards, but it also can lead to extra costs.

-There are allot of componets that come in to play when talking about roof warranties and what they cover.
-Terms such as lifetime or 50 year and 25 year roofs are thrown around allot.
-For a detailed breakdown on warrantied i would recomend downloading our in detph guide to roofing warranties.
+There are a lot of components that come into play when talking about roof warranties and what they cover.
+Terms such as lifetime or 50-year and 25-year roofs are thrown around a lot.
+For a detailed breakdown of warranties, I would recommend downloading our in-depth guide to roofing warranties.

 In the end, there are so many factors in roof construction that it’s impossible to estimate the cost of an “average” roof.
 Instead, you should work with a trustworthy and experienced contractor to get an estimate for a roof that fits your needs and your budget.